dd9jn/rfc4880bis/crypto-refresh.md

 ## Key IDs

-A Key ID is an eight-octet scalar that identifies a key.
+A Key ID is a scalar that identifies a key.
 Implementations SHOULD NOT assume that Key IDs are unique.
 {{enhanced-key-formats}} describes how Key IDs are formed.